Guye Peak - 5168' / 1575m

 Because of the nature of the traverse, this is best done at a 1:1 ratio.

 I was tempted to name this the Secret Couloir.
 Mature stands of forest hide the start of this climb, and then the route winds its way up past towers and ridges to the summit, never fully in view of the village or highway below.
 Best climbed in a normal to above-normal snow year in late March or early April, and the descent is an easy walk-off down to Commonwealth Basin and back to the car.

 Max ratio 2:1 for this adventure

-Private dates are available July-October for the Improbable Traverse, and March-April for the South Couloir.
+Private dates are available June-October for the Improbable Traverse, and March-April for the South Couloir.
+Max ratio 2:1.

 I offer these trips as a co-owner of the Certified Guides Cooperative or as a guide-employee of Pro Guiding Service.